electricbookworks/electric-book-workflow/guide/50-print-output.md

     ]
     ~~~

-2. Using the Prince GUI there isn't a universal way to speed up conversion.
-Depending on your setup, you might look into using the command line instead, or making sure you've disabled any unnecessary Javascript.
+2. Using Prince there isn't a universal way to speed up conversion, except to only convert the files you really need to be working on.
+(If you've used Javascript in your HTML, that can slow Prince down.
+[We wrap scripts, like Google Analytics tags, in a test that checks for Prince](https://github.com/electricbookworks/electric-book-workflow/blob/gh-pages/template/_includes/header.html).)
 3. Use a PDF Viewer that [doesn't lock the file](http://superuser.com/questions/599442/pdf-viewer-that-handles-live-updating-of-pdf-doesnt-lock-the-file).
 On Windows, [Sumatra](http://www.sumatrapdfreader.org/free-pdf-reader.html) is perfect for this, unlike Acrobat and Windows Preview, which locks the file.
 If you edit/regenerate a PDF it has open, Sumatra will allow that to happen and will automatically reload the new file, at the same page you had open.
 We believe Mac Preview does the same, though we haven't tested it.

 ## Managing hyphenation in Prince